 (d) the measures that will be taken to monitor and ensure compliance with the plan;

-(e) the measures that will be taken to ensure the plan and its effectiveness are reviewed regularly and that the plan is revised if necessary;
+(e) the measures that will be taken to ensure that the plan is reviewed to see whether it meets current standards and addresses current circumstances —

+(i) whenever there is a significant change in the risk in relation to the explosives to which the licence relates to people, property or the environment; and

+(ii) as soon as practicable after a dangerous situation occurs that involves the explosives to which the licence relates; and

+(iii) in any event, at intervals of not more than 5 years after the grant of the licence or the last review of the plan,

+and that the plan is revised if necessary;

 (f) the measures that will be taken to ensure a record is kept of measures taken under the plan.

 [Clause 2 inserted in Gazette 16 Mar 2012 p.
-1194-5.]
+1194-5; amended in Gazette 2 Dec 2013 p.
+5619.]

 3A.
 Emergency management plans